BYZ007/Helpseeker_nbdev/README.md

 Running the TargetValuesPreprocessing script

-First use the `logging` module to set create a logger.
+First use the `logging.logging_setup` method to set create a logger.

 ```python
 logger = logging.logging_setup(log_level='INFO')